FriedBreakfast/Psi/README.rst

   to get it from a Linux package manager.
 * Boost_: only header files are used; not compiled libraries so just unpacking the Boost distribution is enough.
-* `GNU Bison`_: Required to build the parser.
-  It is available for Windows from `GNU Bison for Windows`_, or can be downloaded as an MSYS_ package.

 On Ubuntu the required dependencies except for LLVM can be downloaded with::

-  sudo apt-get install g++ cmake bison libboost-dev
+  sudo apt-get install g++ cmake libboost-dev

 The important CMake variables for configuring the project are: